MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

    If Copilot has a suggested fix for your code, it shows you.
 If not, you can ask Copilot for a code suggestion.

-1. In this example, scroll to the end of the Copilot answer and select the follow-up question at the end of the inline Chat window.
+1. In this example, scroll to the end of the Copilot answer and select the follow-up question at the end of the inline Chat window, "How can I handle the case when no arguments are passed to the program?"

    ![Screenshot of Copilot follow-up question.](../debugger/media/vs-2022/debug-with-copilot-inline-chat-generated-question.png)